jboss-developer/jboss-eap-quickstarts/README.md

 ### Start the JBoss Server

-Before you deploy a quickstart, in most cases you need a running JBoss EAP 6.1 server.
+Before you deploy a quickstart, in most cases you need a running JBoss EAP server.
 A few of the Arquillian tests do not require a running server.
 This will be noted in the README for that quickstart.

 The JBoss server can be started a few different ways.

-* [Start the JBoss Server With the _web_ profile](#start-the-jboss-server-with-the-web-profile): This is the default configuration.
+* [Start the Default JBoss Server](#start-the-default-jboss-server): This is the default configuration.
 It defines minimal subsystems and services.
 * [Start the JBoss Server with the _full_ profile](#start-the-jboss-server-with-the-full-profile): This profile configures many of the commonly used subsystems and services.
 * [Start the JBoss Server with a custom configuration](#start-the-jboss-server-with-custom-configuration-options): Custom configuration parameters can be specified on the command line when starting the server.

 The README for each quickstart will specify which configuration is required to run the example.

-#### Start the JBoss Server
+#### Start the Default JBoss Server

-To start JBoss EAP 6.1:
+To start JBoss EAP:

 1. Open a command line and navigate to the root of the JBoss server directory.
 2. The following shows the command line to start the JBoss server: